heyyyjude/sync-py/README.md

 # sync-py

-These are python scripts for doing what the ```rsync link-dest``` does, aside from creating symlinks instead of creating hard links to symbolic links.
+These are python scripts for doing what the ```rsync link-dest``` does, but the difference is that the scripts copy the symlinks instead of creating hard links to the symlinks.
+Creating hard links to symlinks causes an error.
+This is a log file ```logs/python_script.log``` from the python scripts.
-Rsync doesn't create hard links to symlinks, so these scripts are used to handle this issue.
-The output is the same.

 ## How they work